-Students are entitled to appeal accommodation decisions of Student ADA Services, the Learning Assistance Center, faculty, or other University entities.
+Students are entitled to appeal accommodation decisions of Student ADA Services, the Gordon Kelley Academic Success Center, faculty, or other University entities.

 I. Policy Statement

 UA Fort Smith is committed to a policy of ensuring that no otherwise qualified individual with a disability is excluded from participation in, denied the benefits of, or subjected to discrimination in the University programs or activities due to his or her disability.
 The University is fully committed to complying with all requirements of the Americans with Disabilities Act of 1990 (ADA) and the Rehabilitation Act of 1973 (Section 504) and to providing equal educational opportunities to otherwise qualified Individuals with disabilities.